The Origin of VFDs

 Most motor manufacturers recommend installing an oversized motor in order to deal with your facility’s “worst case scenario peak loads”.
 However, peak load parameters are hardly ever met by most facilities on a day to day basis.
 This means without a VFD, your motor may be consuming much more energy than needed most of the time.
 This results in wasted energy and wasted money on utility payments, repairs, and equipment replacement due to overuse.
 Using a VFD can allow you to use your motors at much lower energy consumption levels until peak load scenarios actually come into play.
 Once peak levels are reached, the VFD can then speed up the motors to deal with those higher energy needs, but only for as long as the need is present.

 Unfortunately, like anything, VFDs don’t come without their faults.
 VFDs create harmonics, which are strictly monitored by utilities in accordance with IEEE 519.
 This means that in addition to the cost VFDs add to your application, you will also need to invest in some form of harmonic mitigation technique; such as passive harmonic filters, a higher pulse VFD, or an active harmonic filter to avoid being penalized by your utility power supplier.

 To recap, VFDs work well in applications with variable loads.
-Good applications for installation of a VFD may be an HVAC unit in a large building, cooling pumps, water pumps, fans, blowers, injection molding machines, elevators, conveyor systems, etc. VFDs will help save energy, reduce unnecessary wear on your equipment, offset oversizing, reduce demand charges, and even help you with your bottom line.
+Common examples could be an HVAC unit in a large building, cooling pumps, water pumps, fans, blowers, injection molding machines, elevators, conveyor systems, etc. VFDs will save energy, reduce unnecessary wear on your equipment, offset oversizing, reduce demand charges, and even help you with your bottom line.
 Financial incentives such as tax deductions, rebates, or even utility credits are available to most businesses that utilize these energy saving devices in their day to day operations.

 For additional information, check out our EMC Webinars on VFDs